carlosngo/StoryX/README.md

 ### Unexpected behavior
 1. If an error occurs during the setup, please take a screenshot and contact the developers.
 Thank you.

+# Research Overview

+## Abstract

+A story is a series of events that can be represented in many ways.
+They are diverse and follow no strict format.
+The screenplay is a medium to tell stories clearly and straightforwardly.
+They focus on vital story elements that are ordered such that the story's meaning is retained.
+The conversion of stories into screenplays is currently time and human resource expensive due to the research and creativity needed to make a faithful adaptation.
+However, there are strategies in converting stories to screenplays that are repeatable for screenwriters.
+Thus, we created a system that automatically translates short stories into screenplays.
+Story elements were extracted and classified simultaneously and mapped to screenplay elements through abstract story representation.
+Of the story elements extracted, the system performed best with dialogue content and action lines, with precision, recall, and f1 scores above 60%.
+Readers were able to understand the screenplays across both corpora, performing with an above 60% similarity using Simple Matching Coefficient with story readers across all story elements.

+## Research Document

+The research document can be found [here](https://drive.google.com/file/d/1H7rBKoIqRntildEa-u5I1gcT1OebjSBp/view?usp=sharing).
+Please request access if prompted.

 # Coref API Documentation